 - 1. Reconciliation by getting the parties together.
 It may be that a genuine apology solves the problem - 2.
 If this fails or is not appropriate a small panel (made up of Safeguarding DSO, club welfare officer, Trustees, (SSM) committee members) should meet with the parents/carers and child alleging bullying to get details of the allegation.
 Minutes should be taken for clarity, which should be agreed upon by all as a true account - 3.
 The same three persons should meet with the alleged bully and parents/carers and put the incident raised to them to answer and give their view of the allegation.
-Minutes should again be taken and agreed The Football Association Anti-Bullying Policy for Football Clubs Recommended Guidelines - If the bullying has in their view taken place, the individual should be warned and put on notice of further action i.e. temporary or permanent suspension if the bullying continues.
-Consideration should be given as to whether a reconciliation meeting between parties is appropriate at this time - 5.
-In some cases, the parent/carers of the bully or bullied player can be asked to attend training sessions, if they can do so, and if appropriate.
-The club committee should monitor the situation for a given period to ensure the bullying is not being repeated
+Minutes should again be taken and agreed The Football Association Anti-Bullying Policy for Football Clubs Recommended Guidelines - 4.
+If the bullying has in their view taken place, the individual should be warned and put on notice of further action i.e. temporary or permanent suspension if the bullying continues.

-The Energy Check County Ground, County Road, Swindon, Wiltshire SNI 2ED Tel: 01793 421303 | Mob: 07966 305320 / 07919 112982
+Foundation Park, County Ground Lane, Swindon, Wiltshire SN1 2FD Tel: 01793 421303 | Mob: 07919 112982